Submission Deadlines: See upcoming deadlines

 Survey response rates for in-person and telephone interviews have declined significantly and surveys are expensive to administer.
 Salganik and Levy (2015) highlight the advantage of Wiki surveys that have data collection instruments that can capture as much information as a respondent is willing to provide, collect information contributed by respondents that was unanticipated by the researcher, and modify the instrument as more information is obtained.

-The literature showing an association between race and economic outcomes is extensive, but it is difficult to determine the extent to which these associations are due to racial discrimination or characteristics correlated with race.
+An extensive literature shows an association between race and economic outcomes, but it is difficult to determine the extent to which these associations are due to racial discrimination or characteristics correlated with race.
 Doleac and Stein (2013) use online classified advertisements to examine the effect of race on market outcomes by featuring a photograph of the item for sale, and experimentally manipulating the color of the seller’s hand (dark or light-skinned).
 They find that black sellers receive fewer and lower offers than white sellers, and that buyer communication with black sellers indicates lower levels of trust.

 Bail (2012) assessed competing predictions about how civil society organizations influence media portrayals of Muslims in the aftermath of 9/11.
 Using plagiarism detection software, he compared press releases about Muslims produced by civil society organizations to more than 50,000 newspaper articles and television transcripts produced between 2001 and 2008.
-He finds that anti-Muslim fringe organizations were overrepresented in media portrayals and exerted a powerful influence on media discourse, allowing these groups to evolve and become part of the “mainstream.”
+He finds that anti-Muslim fringe organizations were overrepresented in media portrayals and exerted a powerful influence on media discourse, allowing these groups to enter the “mainstream.”

-Enns and colleagues hypothesize that levels of redistributive and egalitarian policy rhetoric will decline as the level of campaign contributions from wealthy donors and business interests increase.
-Using data on campaign contributions collected by the Federal Election Commission from the 1970s through the present, they incorporate automated content analysis and other qualitative analysis software to examine all speeches and content inserted into the Congressional Record by members of Congress during the same period.
+Enns and colleagues hypothesize that levels of redistributive and egalitarian policy rhetoric in Congress will decline as campaign contributions from wealthy donors and business interests increase.
+Using data from the Federal Election Commission since the 1970s, they incorporate automated content analysis and other qualitative analysis software to examine all speeches and content inserted into the Congressional Record by members of Congress during the same period.

 Examples of the kinds of questions that are of interest can be found on the Foundation’s website at each of the links above, but examples include: